JavaFXpert/quantum-music-playground/README.md

 > Please note that it is ***not*** necessary to have prior knowledge of quantum computing in order to use Quantum Music Playground.
 We'll sneak in what you need to know as we go along, and will reference helpful (but not essential to internalize) resources.
 >
 > It is necessary to have a version of Ableton Live that supports Max for Live devices, which is [available as a free trial](https://www.ableton.com/en/trial/) at the time of this writing.
+>
+> It is also necessary to [download the Quantum Music Playground 0.91 device](https://github.com/JavaFXpert/quantum-music-playground/raw/master/releases/Quantum%20Music%20Playground%200.91.amxd) from the [releases folder of the Quantum Music Playground repository](https://github.com/JavaFXpert/quantum-music-playground/tree/master/releases) and drag it into its own empty MIDI track (by convention in the leftmost track, named **QMP**).

 ## Introduction